Khao-UI-Tools/khao-ui/README.md

 ## Include the components

-To use the Khao UI components in your project, you have to include the JavaScript and Css file from the `/dist/components` folder
+To use the Khao UI components in your project, you have to include the base and component specific JavaScript files and the CSS file from the `/dist/components` folder

 Perhaps you have to configure your bundler/build tool to be able to use resources from the `node_modules` folder.
 Or you can copy the files into another folder which is managed by your build tool.